 This post may contain affiliate links.
 For more information, read my disclosure policy.

 If you’re looking for a simple side dish for Taco Tuesday or any meal, my EASY Refried Beans are the perfect recipe.
 You can make this recipe with black beans or pinto beans!
-With just a few ingredients they’re perfect in quesadillas, on salads, or as a side dish for Taco Chicken.
+With just a few ingredients they’re perfect in quesadillas, on salads, or as a side dish.

 I started making these beans about 10 years ago when I wanted refried beans but we didn’t have any.
 I wondered if I could make a sort-of refried beans out of a can of black beans and it worked!
 I’ve been making these easy refried beans constantly ever since.